jfdelnero/HxCModPlayer/STM32/STM32F1XX/readme.txt

                         Generic STM32 HxCMOD player
                           With SPI Delta Sigma DAC

-This folder contains a HxC Mod player firmware for STM32F1xx MCU series (tested on a STM32F103).
+This folder contains a HxC Mod player firmware for STM32F1xx MCU series.
 The firmware implement a delta sigma DAC through the SPI "MOSI" output.
 No internal or external DAC controller is needed.
-You just need to connect a RC circuit to filter the MOSI and connect it to a an headphone or an amplifier.
+You just need to connecta RC circuit to filter the MOSI and connect it to a an headphone or an amplifier.

 The SPI controller to use and the delta sigma / SPI frequency can be changed in the buildconf.h file.
 (CONFIG_SPI_PORT and CONFIG_SPI_CLK_DIV)